Feral goats in Australia: Economic impact

 Feral goats are responsible for an estimated loss of $25 million per year.
 These are derived from a calculated $17.8 million net loss due to reduced stock production, $6 million contingency loss due to the threat of exotic disease and $1.2 million spent by the government agencies on goat control operations.
 This estimate does not include the costs associated with the impact of feral goats on the environment, of soil erosion, or pastoral degradation.

-Commercial exploitation of feral goats is an industry worth about $29 million annually.
+Commercial exploitation of feral goats is a valuable industry.
 Many pastoralists in Australia now consider the capture and sale of feral goats to be an essential part of their business.
 Meat for export is the main product from feral goats.
 Some live feral goats are also exported.
 Goat skin is a by-product.
 Recently, feral goats have been crossed with the South African Boer goat to produce a heavier animal for export.

+According to Meat & Livestock Australia, 2,364,307 goats were slaughtered in Australia in 2023.
+The bulk of them were feral rangeland goats, captured and gathered through goat depots, and then sent to an abattoir.

+As of the early 2020s, Australia was responsible for only 0.4% of worldwide goat meat production, and its domestic market was small; only 9% of locally produced goat meat was consumed there.
+However, the country was also the world's largest exporter of the product: 35% of all of its exports, accounting for 44% of its global export value, or A$235 million.
+Most of Australia's goat meat exports were in the form of frozen whole carcasses.
+The country's biggest market for the product was the United States, with an average 60% volume share in the first half of the decade.

 Feral goats are also used as a biological method of controlling weeds such as blackberry (Rubus fruticosus), briar (Rosa rubiginosa), serrated tussock (Nassella trichotoma), St John's wort (Hypericum perforatum) and thistles (family Asteraceae).
 They are particularly useful for controlling heavy weed infestations in difficult terrain.
 Goats have a preference for such weeds over other pasture species.
 Control of these weeds is usually expensive and herbicides are not appropriate in some environments.